rp729/06-Intro-to-Algorithms/README.md

 # The Student will learn Key Features:
 1. Understand the analysis and design of fundamental Python data structures
-2. Explore advanced Python concepts such as Big O notation and dynamic programming
+2. Explore advanced Python concepts such as Big O notation and asymptotic analysis.
 3. Learn functional and reactive implementations of traditional data structures